paulwizviz/go-algo/README.md

 ## Disclaimers

-The packages in this module are intended for educational purpose only.
+* The packages in this module are intended for educational purpose only.
+* The implementation in this module are mostly based on Go 1.18